tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 ##### 4.2.1.3 Handling of Multiplicity (normative)

-Multiplicity arises when a focal entity is related to more than one row in a linked table (e.g., an `dwc:Occurrence` with multiple `dwc:Identifications`).
+Multiplicity arises when a focal entity is related to more than one row in a linked table (e.g., a `dwc:Occurrence` with multiple `dwc:Identifications`).

 Implementations MUST define a deterministic strategy for handling such cases.